 The Delta del Paraná Biosphere Reserve comprises the coastal freshwater delta of the Paraná River located just north of Buenos Aires.
-Predelta National Park is located at the beginning of the delta.
+Predelta National Park is located where the river sediments start forming islands.
 It is an area rich in biodiversity, including species that find their southernmost limit of distribution.

 Delta del Paraná Biosphere Reserve

-The Delta del Paraná Biosphere Reserve (Paraná Delta Biosphere Reserve) is composed of the second and third sections of the Islands of the San Fernando Delta, located just north of Buenos Aires.
+The Delta del Paraná Biosphere Reserve (Paraná Delta Biosphere Reserve) comprises the second and third sections of the Islands of the San Fernando Delta, located just north of Buenos Aires.

-The Paraná Delta is an area rich in biodiversity, including species that find their southernmost limit of distribution, which makes the area interesting for the conservation of genetic diversity.
+The Paraná Delta is an area rich in biodiversity, including species that find their southernmost limit of distribution, making the site interesting for conserving genetic diversity.

 The flooded river beds are dominated by Totora (Schoenoplectus californicus) and in certain young islands, 'pajonal' (Scirpus giganteus), 'margaritón de bañado' (Senecio bonariensis), 'espadaña' (Zizaniopsis bonariensis) and 'saeta' (Sagitaria montevidensis) are found.

-The Biosphere Reserve also contains low forests, forest ecosystems and secondary forests with Black Cottonwood (Populus spp.) and Willow Salix spp. and relict Monte Blanco forest with 'Canelón' (Rapanea spp), 'Arrayan' (Blepharocalyx tweediei).
+The Delta del Paraná Biosphere Reserve also contains low forests, forest ecosystems and secondary forests with Black Cottonwood (Populus spp.) and Willow Salix spp. and relict Monte Blanco forest with 'Canelón' (Rapanea spp), 'Arrayan' (Blepharocalyx tweediei).

 The main human activity in the delta is the exploitation of the willow forest for commercial purposes.
-Some areas are however difficult to access and human impact is low.
-The region has suffered from a loss of human population and today there are only 3,600 inhabitants living there (2001).
+Some areas are, however, difficult to access, and human impact is low.
+The region has suffered from a loss of human population, and today only 3,600 inhabitants live there (2001).

 The establishment of the Biosphere Reserve aims at revitalizing the economy of the region at the same time as conserving the natural and cultural values of the area.